Demi Moore: Hiatus and sporadic roles (1998–2007)

 After G.I.
-Jane, Moore retreated from the spotlight and moved to Hailey, Idaho, on a full-time basis to devote herself to raising her three daughters.
+Jane, Moore retreated from the limelight and moved to Hailey, Idaho, on a full-time basis to devote herself to raising her three daughters.
 She was off-screen for three years before re-emerging in the arthouse psychological drama Passion of Mind (2000), the first English-language film from Belgian director Alain Berliner.
 Her performance as a woman with dissociative identity disorder was favourably reviewed, but the film was deemed "naggingly slow" by some critics and failed to find an audience.
 She felt that Passion of Mind "didn't get the best of [her]" due to the death of her mother and her divorce from Willis.
 She then resumed her self-imposed career hiatus and continued to turn down film offers.
-Producer Irwin Winkler said in 2001, "I had a project about a year and a half ago, and we made an inquiry about her —a real good commercial picture.
+Producer Irwin Winkler said in 2001, "I had a project about a year and a half ago, and we made an inquiry about her—a real good commercial picture.
 She wasn't interested."

 Moore returned to the screen, playing a villain, in Charlie's Angels: Full Throttle (2003), opposite Cameron Diaz, Drew Barrymore, and Lucy Liu.
 Her role was specifically written for her and proved, according to Barrymore, to have "upstaged" the film's heroines.
 A scene, in particular, featuring her in a swimsuit, attracted "very heightened" media attention.
 She found herself intimidated by the response, which she said made her question her place in the industry.
 Peter Travers of Rolling Stone remarked: "It's a relief when Demi Moore shows up as [a] fallen angel ...
 Moore, 40, looks great in a bikini and doesn't even try to act.
 Her unsmiling sexiness cuts through the gigglefest as the angels fight, kick, dance and motocross like Indiana Jones clones on estrogen."
 A commercial success, Full Throttle made worldwide, but it was followed by yet another three-year absence from the screen.
 In the interim, she signed on as the face of Versace and Helena Rubinstein.